larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 team diversity.

 The moderator team may expand or contract based on operational experience.
-Apart from appointing and replacing moderators, the IESG shall refrain from the day-to-day operation and management of the moderator team.
+Apart from appointing and recalling moderators, the IESG shall refrain from the day-to-day operation and management of the moderator team.
 The moderators may consult with the IESG when needed.